The Pitner Gasoline Lighting Co., Chicago,

 air intake tubes and takes a mantle that ties at the top and bottom.

 The base of this lamp is stamped San Diego Lamp & Mfg.
 Co.,

 San Diego, California and Patented 1924.

-It shares a burner and gas preheater
+The lamp, in Doug Dwyer's collection, shares a burner and gas preheater

 with a lantern model made by this company.